or4/react-advanced/src/web-components/README.md

 /* <my-element> */
 ```

-* Пользовательские встроенные элементы – элементы, расширяющие встроенные, например кнопку HTMLButtonElement и т.п.
-«Модифицированные встроенные элементы» – расширения существующих элементов.
+* Customized built-in elements that extends for example HTMLButtonElement.

-Требуют ещё один аргумент в .define и атрибут is="..." в HTML:
+It requires another argument in .define и attribute is="..." in HTML:

 ```js
 class MyButton extends HTMLButtonElement { /*...*/ }